apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Protesters hurl soup at the ‘Mona Lisa’ in Paris**
+**Ravens QB Lamar Jackson can't hide his disappointment after stumbling against Chiefs**

-You can read more about it [here](https://www.cnn.com/2024/01/28/europe/soup-thrown-mona-lisa-louvre-paris-intl/index.html).
+You can read more about it [here](https://www.courier-journal.com/story/sports/nfl/super-bowl/2024/01/29/lamar-jackson-disappointment-struggling-ravens-loss-chiefs/72393230007/).

 ## Requirements
 - Python 3.8